 - You can enjoy long lasting relief from the misery of allergies

-Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois is proud to offer a safe, accelerated treatment schedule, so that you can get on with enjoying your life.
+Advanced Allergy & Asthma Associates S.C. is proud to offer a safe, accelerated treatment schedule, so that you can get on with enjoying your life.
 This method of treatment achieves amazing results for children and adults alike.

 Any individual with allergies to insect venom, such as that of bees, hornets, yellow jackets, or wasps, may be a good candidate for immunotherapy.
 It is highly effective in combatting this type of allergy.
 Research has shown that this allergy treatment technique can safely decrease a person’s risk of potentially fatal reactions to stings by as much as 95 percent.
 We advise anyone with potential venom allergies to carry an Epi-pen at all times – it can be lifesaving in an emergency.